harrewarre/harrewarre.github.io/docs/blog/posts/the-dialog-element.md

 ---
 date: 2016-07-06
+description: I was grinding my teeth on a z-index problem today.
+I found out about the dialog element and all was saved.
 slug: the-dialog-element
-summary: I was grinding my teeth on a z-index problem today.
-I found out about the dialog element and all was saved.
 tags:
 - Javascript
 - HTML